 Why environmental pollution increases despite the usage of pollution prevention & clean-up measures

 Wherever there is environmental clean-up, it’s expected that there should be an effective, complete or total clean-up of pollution or pollutants.
-On the contrary, prevention pollution and clean-up measures have increased environmental pollution as highlighted a bit further in this article.
+On the contrary, prevention pollution and clean-up measures have rather lead to increasing environmental pollution, as highlighted in this article.